 Contemporary Fiction Set in Italy

-A few contemporary novels set in Italy – some have a bit of romance but not the main plot point so listed here rather than romance but could be either.
+A few contemporary novels set in Italy – some have a bit of romance but not the main plot point so listed here rather than romance but could be considered either.

 20. Our Italian Summer by Jennifer Probst